QwazyWabbitWOS/proxy_mod/readme.txt

    quake2 +set proxy zkick:entz:gamecam  <rest_of_command_line>

-   (set the proxy cvar to a colon seperated list of proxy mods you want to load)
+   (set the proxy cvar to a colon-separated list of proxy mods you want to load)

    This will load ProxyMod, and then ZKick, EntZ and GameCam, and